 5. It can be fun and something you can share and complete with your whole family.

-If you don’t have a bucket list use the time we have left in lockdown to sit down with your partner or family and create one.
+If you don’t have a bucket list make time to sit down with your partner or family and create one.
 It also gives you quality time with those who you love.
 You can find out what their dreams are and you might even get to challenge yourself in ways you’ve only ever dreamed of.
 Be creative, revisit and update the list often.

 Bucket lists can be used as a tool to confirm that you are on track to leading a fulfilled life, leaving little room for regret.
 Ticking off those things you’ve wanted to do forever is really satisfying!